jaunt/EJS-Site-Builder-Docs/templer/data/md/templates/templates.md

 The first step is to read the [tags section](https://ejs.co/#tags) of the docs provided by EJS.

-_**Important**: You probably shouldn't worry about or use EJS features including its options, CLI, caching, custom file loader, or client-side support, as Airfry takes care of those things._
+_**Important**: You probably shouldn't worry about or use EJS features including its options, CLI, caching, custom file loader, or client-side support, as Templer takes care of those things._

 After that, just look at examples and you'll learn quickly.

 #### Variable replacement

-Variables can come from [front matter](/templates/frontmatte/), [preGenerate data](/templates/preGenerate/), the template's [generate script](/templates/generateScript/), or [data automatically provided by Airfry](/templates/calculated/), or data passed via EJS to sub templates using "include".
+Variables can come from [front matter](/templates/frontmatte/), [preGenerate data](/templates/preGenerate/), the template's [generate script](/templates/generateScript/), or [data automatically provided by Templer](/templates/calculated/), or data passed via EJS to sub templates using "include".

 ```html
 The title of this post is <%= title %>